-You have been invited to take part in this research because you indicated that you were happy to be contacted to take part in the third wave of the research and are a parent or parental caregiver of a child with learning (intellectual) disability over the age of 16 years old living in the UK.
+You have been invited to take part in this research because you indicated that you were happy to be contacted to take part in the third wave of the research and are a parent or parental caregiver of a child with learning (intellectual) disability living in the UK.

 Once you have read this study information, you will be asked to read some statements and to indicate your agreement to each one.
 We need to check that you agree to participate in the research.
-The online survey (a paper version is available via post upon request) then includes questions asking about you and your family and your experiences as a parent.
+The online survey (a paper version is available via post upon request) then includes questions asking about you and your family, your experiences as a parent, about your child with intellectual disability, and also about a sibling in the family if there is one.
 We expect the survey to take about 20-30 minutes to complete in total.
-To say thank you for your time, we are offering all primary caregivers who complete the survey the option to receive a £10 voucher.
+To say thank you for your time, we are offering all primary caregivers who complete the survey the option to receive a

+£10 voucher.
 If you would like to receive the voucher, this will be either an Amazon voucher by email or, if you do not want to receive an Amazon voucher, we can provide a One4All voucher by post, which can be used in over 130 retailers.